• OFFERING ABA THERAPY SINCE 2013 •

 There are two different levels of intensity for ABA therapy, comprehensive and focused.
 Comprehensive ABA involves high intensity ranging from 25-40 hours a week and helps children work on developing skills across developmental domains as well increase interest in a broader range of activities, increase social skills, communication, and flexibility.
 Focused ABA therapy typically involves 5-20 hours a week and addresses a small range of skills and issues related to communication, social skills, broadening interests, and increasing flexibility.
 Comprehensive therapy is designed for very young children as young as 18 months and typically continues at the same or similar intensity for 36 months after which services typically decrease in intensity to address focused areas.
 Each child’s intensity will vary somewhat based on need, but the overall intensity of 25 or more hours per week are consistent across studies for the best outcomes for children’s development.

 Both focused and comprehensive ABA therapy typically involves breaking down complex skills into smaller, manageable skills that can be combined and often taught in sequence.
-BCBAs create programs implemented by Behavior therapists 1:1.
+BCBAs create programs implemented by Behavior Technicians 1:1.
 Those programs use a variety of prompting and reinforcement procedures to teach critical new skills.
 The reason we target such critical skills is that they will be maintained by tapping into the natural communities of reinforcement from parents, families, schools, and the community.
-Behavior Therapists help children overcome barriers to learning as well with reinforcement for functionally equivalent or competing behaviors that help them learn flexibility and expand their interests.
+Behavior Technicians help children overcome barriers to learning as well with reinforcement for functionally equivalent or competing behaviors that help them learn flexibility and expand their interests.

-Behavior therapists collect data on child responses to learning activities throughout sessions and BCBAs analyze those data in graphs to identify where procedures and materials are helping children learn and where they may need to be adjusted or replaced.
+Behavior Technicians collect data on child responses to learning activities throughout sessions and BCBAs analyze those data in graphs to identify where procedures and materials are helping children learn and where they may need to be adjusted or replaced.
 The skills identified for each child are specific to that child’s needs based on assessments of development and behavioral challenges.

 I think my child may have autism.
 What should I do?